 Pregnancy Acupuncture: Nurturing Your Body & Easing Common Pregnancy Symptoms

-Acupuncture administered by a board-certified acupuncturist can be used at all stages of pregnancy to manage a wide range of pregnancy-related symptoms, and to promote health and general wellbeing (it has also been found to improve blood flow in the umbilical cord).
+Acupuncture can be used at all stages of pregnancy to help with a wide range of pregnancy-related symptoms, and to promote health and general wellbeing in pregnancy.

-• Nausea and vomiting: Acupuncture is a safe, evidence-based treatment that may be as effective as medication for nausea and vomiting during all stages of pregnancy, and can also be combined with medication for stronger relief (3)
+• Acupuncture is a “safe, evidence-based treatment that may be as effective as medication for nausea and vomiting during all stages of pregnancy, and can also be combined with medication for stronger relief” (3)

-• Fatigue: Acupuncture can help boost energy levels and reduce fatigue
+• Acupuncture can be used to boost energy

-• Insomnia: Acupuncture can reduce the effects of stress that can interfere with sleep, regulate the body's circadian rhythm and improve sleep quality
+• Acupuncture can regulate the body's circadian rhythm and improve sleep quality

-• Headaches: Acupuncture can help reduce the frequency and intensity of headaches and migraines during pregnancy
+• Acupuncture can help reduce the frequency and intensity of headaches and migraines during pregnancy

 • acupuncture in combination with moxabustion may result in fewer births by Ceasarean section” (1) according to the Greentop Guidelines (written by RCOG - Royal College of Obstetricians & Gynecologists)